 - Difficulty or pain when opening the mouth

 Unfortunately, many patients don’t even notice a problem until extensive damage has already occurred.
 If you suspect you may have TMJ or another jaw problem, contact us today to schedule a consultation.
-Dr. Partridge and Dr. Garrison are Indianapolis’ premier specialists in the early detection of TMJ disorders, and can provide you with the best treatment options for restoring your oral health, comfort and function.
+Dr. Garrison and Dr. Kelly are Indianapolis’ premier specialists in the early detection of TMJ disorders, and can provide you with the best treatment options for restoring your oral health, comfort and function.